 Data content changed in several cases.
 For the sake of comparability data for former years have been revised according to the new methodology, however, this revision was not possible in some instances.
 Those data can only be compared by taking into consideration the diverse contents they stand for.

-School-site: institutional units for education and training tasks within the administrative organization of the initial educational institute, operating at the seat of the institute or at another site, furthermore institutional units operating at the seat or at the same site, but performing another task of initial education.
-Statistical data refer to institutes and school-sites operating at the nominal date of the data survey.
-Concerning the number of nurseries and primary schools before 2000 the school-sites figure as separate institutes.
+School-site: institutional units for education and training tasks within the administrative organization of the initial educational institution, operating at the seat of the institution or at another site, furthermore institutional units operating at the seat or at the same site, but performing another task of initial education.
+Statistical data refer to institutions and school-sites operating at the nominal date of the data survey.
+Concerning the number of nurseries and primary schools before 2000 the school-sites figure as separate institutions.

 Full-time education: education of school-age students, or older students who are still below 22(25) years of age, in full-time education.